Arizona Cardinals vs. Green Bay Packers NFL Week 8 Odds, Plays and Insights for October 28, 2021

 Home and road insights

-- Arizona has two wins against the spread, and is 3-0 overall, at home this year.
+- At home this season, Arizona has two wins against the spread and is 3-0 overall.

-- This season, in three home games, Arizona has gone over the total once.
+- In three home games this season, Arizona has hit the over once.

-- Green Bay is 3-1 overall, and 3-1 against the spread, on the road.
+- This year in away games, Green Bay is 3-1 against the spread and 3-1 overall.

-- In four road games this year, Green Bay has hit the over once.
+- In four away games this season, Green Bay has hit the over once.

 Powered by Data Skrive.